-IF I MASS COMBAT: HAVING AN EPIC BATTLE WITHOUT AN EPIC AMOUNT OF TIME
+MASS COMBAT: HAVING AN EPIC BATTLE WITHOUT AN EPIC AMOUNT OF TIME Ω

 At some point there will come a time when a large amount of battle must go on between a large number of participants in some epic showdown.
 It becomes less epic if 400 rolls need to be made per turn, each of which lasts 3 hours.
 However methods of abstraction often break the flow of the game and act as jarring.
+NGR splits the difference.